-With clients ranging from Fortune 500 corporations to the country’s largest law firms, to small businesses, Robert provides unparalleled service and creative solutions to complex legal disputes.
+With clients ranging from Fortune 500 corporations and the country’s largest law firms to small businesses, Robert provides unparalleled service and creative solutions to complex legal disputes.
 As a result of this commitment, the well-regarded consultancy BTI Consulting Group named Robert a BTI Client Service All-Star, a distinction given to an elite group of 300 attorneys recognized by Fortune 1000 companies for outperforming all other attorneys.

 Prior to founding Palmersheim & Mathew, Robert was a partner in the Chicago office of Honigman.
 Earlier in his career, he was a partner at the venerable Chicago litigation boutique Schopf & Weiss.

 Robert enjoys running marathons, cooking, and cheering for the White Sox, Wisconsin Badgers, and Green Bay Packers in his spare time.

 - Illinois Super Lawyers, 2005 – 2006 and 2013 – present

 - Leading Lawyers Magazine Illinois, 2012 – present

 - Commercial Litigation

 - Professional Malpractice Defense Law: Including Legal/Technical/Financial

 - Honored by The BTI Consulting Group as a Client Service All-Star in antitrust and trade regulation, 2016